artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

    :alt: An image of the "Maintained by" facet on the authority record browse
          page

+For more information on how linking a repository to an authority record can improve import matching, see:

+* :ref:`csv-actor-matching`
+* :ref:`csv-update-actors`

 ..
 SEEALSO::

+   * :ref:`browse-maintained-actors`
    * :ref:`recurring-facet-filters`
    * :ref:`csv-actors-import`
    * :ref:`archival-institutions`